anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 ```
 {Task name}

-{Optional: Provide concise description of the purpose of this task.
+{Optional: Provide a concise description of the purpose of this task.
 Only include this if the purpose is not clear from the task title.}

 1. {Write the action to take here.
 Start with a verb.}